Subsidized BC Housing programs:

 While we welcome visits from pets, they are not permitted to live in the suites.

 Yes.
 In lieu of guest suites, in Vidal Court, South Court and North Court, guests may stay for up to 2 weeks.
-In West Court (Long-term Residential Care), unfortunately, this is not possible.
+In West Court (Long-term Care Home), unfortunately, this is not possible.

 Yes.
 Access is always possible for residents with keys or codes.
 For guests, after the doors are locked for the evening, they must buzz the resident for access.